 2nd step – Give Libel Notice to the 3rd Party Publisher

 Blog and forum owners don’t want to get dragged into a street fight or a court battle (although in the USA and Europe they are generally immune to liability).
 Although the law is somewhat unclear as to the extent of 3rd party providers and re-publishers of information and differs from country to country, I found that in many cases, the site owners quickly removed the anonymous postings made by my antagonist when I provided them with very basic proof of libelous claims.
 Once they have been formally provided with proof of libel they are often reasonable; there are plenty of jack-assess too.

 3rd Step – Dilution is the Key

-Chances are most people or organizations will not consider an online libel campaign as a serious risk to their future until an enemy has laid siege to their Google ramparts.
+Chances are most people and organizations will not consider an online smear campaign as a serious risk to their future until an enemy has laid siege to their Google ramparts.